awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/gs-step-next.md

 |  Brand detection \(Logos\)  |  image level\-labels \(you can also use Labeled bounding boxes\)  |  Labeled bounding boxes  |
 |  Image localization \(Circuit boards\)  |  Labeled bounding boxes  |  Labeled bounding boxes  |

-The example models can return multiple labels in the response from `DetectCustomLabels`\.
-For information, see [Example projects](gs-introduction.md#gs-example-projects)\.
+The [Tutorial: Classifying images](tutorial-classification.md) shows you how to create a project, datasets, and models for an Image classification model\.

-For detailed information about creating datasets and training models, see [Managing an Amazon Rekognition Custom Labels dataset](cd-managing-datasets.md) and [Managing an Amazon Rekognition Custom Labels model](um-use-model.md)\.
+For detailed information about creating datasets and training models, see [Creating an Amazon Rekognition Custom Labels model](creating-model.md)\.

-You can also use the AWS SDK to train a model\.
-For more information, see [Tutorial: Training a model with the Amazon Rekognition Custom Labels SDK](tutorial-cli.md)\.

-For other examples, see [Examples](examples.md)\.